LucasAlegre/sumo-rl/README.md

 That is, the reward is how much the total delay (sum of the waiting times of all approaching vehicles) changed in relation to the previous time-step.

-You can define your own reward function changing the method 'compute_reward' of [TrafficSignal](https://github.com/LucasAlegre/sumo-rl/blob/master/sumo_rl/environment/traffic_signal.py).
+You can choose a different reward function (see the ones implemented in [TrafficSignal](https://github.com/LucasAlegre/sumo-rl/blob/master/sumo_rl/environment/traffic_signal.py)) with the parameter `reward_fn` in the [SumoEnvironment](https://github.com/LucasAlegre/sumo-rl/blob/master/sumo_rl/environment/env.py) constructor.
+It is also possible to implement your own reward function.

 ## Examples